 For example, cropping down a Twitch VOD clip to a 1:1 ratio could make it perfect for uploading to an Instagram page.
 Video content can be repurposed and rejigged in a number of ways- it’s very versatile.

 To do this with VEED, head to the settings button in the left hand toolbar and select size.
 Here, you’ll be able to pick out a number of different aspect ratios.

 As a side-note, be sure to add subtitles for these other platforms too!
 When you change the aspect ratio with VEED, the subtitles automatically adjusts with the new aspect ratio!

-The key to making a content strategy pop is the willingness to try out new things.
+The key to making a digital content strategy pop is the willingness to try out new things.
 Having a standard content series is fine, of course, but having other projects and pieces is brilliant for engagement.

 Let’s suppose you run a beauty YouTube channel, for example.
 What else could you provide for your audience alongside tutorials and reviews?
 Daily vlogs on Instagram could be great, as could short tutorials on TikTok or mini reviews on Instagram Reels.

 Having a series is great for keeping viewers engaged and for encouraging people to come back to you.
 There’s no need to start a brand new series, though- repurposing old pieces and making them into a series is entirely possible.

 Take a look at the last piece of content you created, and work out whether you could make a series out of it.
 Could you use the format with another theme, for example?
 Would it work well in a slightly different format?

 Ready To Make and Translate Your First Video

 Video without captions get less engagement than those with.
 If you also have additional captions in other languages, you can get more viewers in other languages.